Mon–Fri 9am–6pm

 How refurbishment finance is structured

 Refurbishment finance is almost always interest-only, with interest rolled up and repaid on exit.
-This preserves cash flow during the works period.
+This preserves cash flow during the works period — you have no monthly mortgage payments while the property is being renovated.

 Can I get refurbishment finance with adverse credit?

 Yes.
-The same principles that apply to bridging loans apply to refurbishment finance — lenders focus heavily on the property, the works, and the exit strategy.
-A credible schedule of works, realistic cost estimates, and a solid exit (refinance onto a BTL mortgage or sale) will significantly strengthen your application regardless of your credit history.
+The same principles that apply to bridging loans apply to refurbishment finance — lenders focus heavily on the property, the works schedule, and the exit strategy.
+A credible schedule of works, realistic cost estimates, and a solid exit (refinance onto a BTL mortgage or sale of the completed property) will significantly strengthen your application regardless of your credit history.

 Refurbishment finance FAQs